Chinese, US envoys to hold first high-level dialogue on artificial intelligence - ExBulletin

 Chinese, US envoys to hold first high-level dialogue on artificial intelligence

-GENEVA High-level envoys from the United States and China are set to meet in Geneva on Tuesday to discuss artificial intelligence, including the risks of the rapidly evolving technology and ways to establish common standards for managing it.
+GENEVA (AP) High-level envoys from the United States and China are set to meet in Geneva on Tuesday to discuss artificial intelligence, including the risks of the rapidly evolving technology and ways to establish common standards to manage it.

 The United States and China view AI as crucial to national security and economic growth, with Biden administration officials saying they plan to focus on developing safe, secure and worthy AI. trust.
 Officials insisted on anonymity to preview the meeting in a phone call with reporters.